 router: The DFPS or HHSC staff member identified in each program and district to receive intake reports from Statewide Intake (SWI) staff.
 The router assesses the reports and assigns them to appropriate staff for investigation or other handling.

-school-aged children: A child five years old or older who will attend school in August or September of that year.
+school-aged children: A child five years or older who will attend school in August or September of that year.

 security roles: In CLASS, security permissions are grouped into roles based on an employee’s position and job assignment.

-serious deficiency: A deficiency or violation that results in a child’s death, serious injury, or harm or immediate risk of serious injury or harm to a child.
+serious deficiency: A deficiency or violation that results in a child’s death, serious injury or harm, or immediate risk of serious injury or harm to a child.

 serious harm: See substantial harm.